 Acquisition: Etruscus purchased a 100% interest in the Rock & Roll Property, originally staked in 1988 on behalf of the Prime Resources Group, in early 2018.

-Geology: The Rock & Roll Property is located in North Western BC in the prolific Golden Triangle, 7km from the historic Snip Mine.
-It rests on the metal rich Stikine Island Arc Assemblage that has been accreted onto the western margin of North America and host to many of the major deposits in the area.
-The property’s main asset is the Rock & Roll Volcanogenic Massive Sulphide (VMS) deposit with an updated NI 43-101 compliant inferred mineral resource.
+Geology: The Rock & Roll Property is located in northwestern BC in the prolific Golden Triangle, 7 km from the historic Snip Mine.
+Geologically, it rests on the metal rich Stikine Island Arc Assemblage that has been accreted onto the western margin of North America and host to many of the major deposits in the area.
+The property’s main asset is the Black Dog Volcanogenic Massive Sulphide (VMS) deposit that has an updated NI 43-101 compliant inferred mineral resource.
+There is also the SRV Zone, located just south of the deposit.

 Location and Access

-Etruscus’ wholly owned Rock and Roll property covers 5,309 hectares in the Iskut River Valley of northwestern British Columbia-150 Kilometers north of the ocean port at Stewart.
-The property is situated within the Golden Triangle which has produced enormous precious and base metal wealth over the past century.
-This area also contains billions of dollars of undiscovered gold, silver, and copper that sit within unexplored areas.
+Etruscus’ wholly-owned Rock and Roll Property covers 21,955 hectares in the Iskut River Valley of northwestern British Columbia, 150 Km north of the ocean port at Stewart.
+The Property is situated within the Golden Triangle which has produced enormous precious and base metal wealth over the past century.
+This area also contains billions of dollars of undeveloped gold, silver, and copper.

-Once seen as remote, British Columbia’s Golden Triangle has opened up dramatically, with two mines now in production, three new hydro-power facilities, a link to the provincial power grid, and roads throughout the region.
-Now these world-class deposits can be finally tapped because of infrastructure developments including:
+Once seen as remote, British Columbia’s Golden Triangle has recently opened up dramatically, with two mines now in production, three new hydro-power facilities, a link to the provincial power grid and roads throughout the region.
+World-class deposits can finally be tapped because of infrastructure developments including:

-Completion of a $700 million high-voltage transmission line to the Golden Triangle.
-The Northwest Transmission Line goes 335km from Terrace to Bob Quinn Lake, and north to the Red Chris mine.
-The power line to the region was a game-changer in terms of project economics, bringing in electricity that is near the lowest cost in the world.
+- Completion of a $700 million high-voltage Northwest Transmission Line to the Golden Triangle, which runs 335 km from Terrace to Bob Quinn Lake, and north to the Red Chris mine.
+The power line to the region was critical in terms of project economics, bringing in electricity that is near the lowest cost in the world.

-The Rock and Roll property itself covers 17 contiguous MTO claims located at the base of the Iskut River Valley.
-The topography is relatively gentle compared to that of the surrounding peaks in the Coast Mountains Range with elevation on the property varying from 60 to 900 meters.
+The Rock and Roll Property itself covers 39 contiguous MTO claims located at the base of the Iskut River Valley.
+The topography is relatively gentle compared to that of the surrounding peaks in the Coast Mountains Range with elevation on the Property varying from 60 to 350 m.
 The claim block is heavily forested and is covered by dense coastal vegetation of spruce, fir, and hemlock as well as heavy moss coverage.
-Snow levels during the winter would be lower than on the surrounding mountains with the field season starting as early as April.
+Snow levels during the winter are lower than on the surrounding mountains with the field season starting as early as April.

-Access to the property is made via helicopter from the Forest Kerr hydroelectric facility 28 km away.
-However, 2019 has seen Seabridge Gold Corp propose a road extension from the existing Forest Kerr road to the Bronson Camp located 7km away from the Rock and Roll property.
-The Bronson Camp is used by Skeena Resources in exploration of the historic Snip mine as well as by Seabridge Gold in exploration of their Iskut property that contains the historic Johnny Mountain mine.
-The close proximity of this mining camp is a strong asset to the Rock and Roll property.
+Access to the property is via helicopter from the Forest Kerr hydroelectric facility 28 km away.
+As of 2019 there has been a proposal by Seabridge Gold Corp. to put in a road to the Bronson Camp located 7 km away from the Rock and Roll property.
+The Bronson Camp is used by Skeena Resources in their exploration of the historic Snip mine as well as by Seabridge Gold in exploration of their Iskut property that contains the historic Johnny Mountain mine.
+The close proximity of this mining camp will allow faster at a lower cost for the Company's work on the Rock and Roll Property.

 The Rock & Roll area has been explored intermittently since the late 1800’s by placer gold miners either en-route or leaving the Klondike gold fields near Dawson, Yukon.
 The property was originally staked in 1988 on behalf of the Prime Resources Group-one of Murray Pezim’s companies.